-- Basic Java Mapping for Classes
+- Basic C# Mapping for Classes

-- Operations Interfaces in Java
+- Operations Interfaces in C#

-- Inheritance from Ice.Object in Java
+- Inheritance from Ice.Object in C#

-- Class Data Members in Java
+- Class Data Members in C#

-- Class Operations in Java
+- Class Operations in C#

-- Class Factories in Java
+- Class Factories in C#

-- Class Constructors in Java
+- Class Constructors in C#

-Basic Java Mapping for Classes
+Basic C# Mapping for Classes

-A Slice class is mapped to a Java class with the same name.
-The generated class contains a public data member for each Slice data member (just as for structures and exceptions), and a member function for each operation.
+A Slice class is mapped to a C# class with the same name.
+By default, the generated class contains a public data member for each Slice data member (just as for structures and exceptions), and a member function for each operation.
+Alternatively, you can use the property mapping by specifying the "clr:property" metadata directive, which generates classes with virtual properties instead of data members.

 Consider the following class definition: